 Neither does mine.
 In truth, it is very hard to find Christian books for teens.

 My local library contains a scattering of Christian books for teens, none of which were printed in the past five years.
-Conversely, a search for “Christian teen fiction” at Barnes & Noble or Amazon yields an admirable list.
-Until you look closer and find that most of the results don’t mention anything about faith or God.
-Either their search mechanism doesn’t work properly, or they’re trying to cover up the fact that they don’t have much in this area.
+Conversely, a search for “Christian teen fiction” at Barnes & Noble or Amazon yields an admirable list—until you realize most of the results don’t mention anything about Jesus, God, or faith at all.
+Either their search mechanism doesn’t work properly, or they’re trying to cover up the fact that they don’t have much to offer in this area.

 Why is this so?
-My personal journey into this corner of publishing has drawn my attention to three contributing issues, with one looming large over the other two.
+My personal journey into this corner of publishing has drawn my attention to three issues that make finding good Christian fiction for teens frustratingly difficult.

 Hi, I’m Lauren Thell, author of Christian YA fiction and blogger for teens who are ready to exceed the world’s expectations.